bfemiano/matchbot/README.md

 ## How it works

 When matchbot creates a personality for conversation, it autogenerates a few random interests and personality traits from the data sources below.
-Some language processing is done to make sure randomly assigned personality traits are not conflicting.
+Some language processing is done to make sure randomly assigned personality traits don't conflict.
 E.G. A personality will not be both happy and sad, or funny and boring.

 Where the conversation goes from here is up to the user.